hrs/recipes/recipes/pizza.md

 - toppings, as desired

 Combine yeast and warm water in a mixing bowl.
 Add salt and flour, mixing into a rough dough.
-Knead dough for 5 minutes, roll it in a splash of vegetable oil, cover in the bowl, and let rise for an hour.
+Knead dough for 5 minutes, roll it in a splash of olive oil, cover in the bowl, and let rise for an hour.

 Preheat oven to 500°.